 I noticed the brickwork had been recessed at this stage.
 That’s 2 courses of bricks that are hanging out by 30mm as a decorative feature of the house.
 I will to add a drawing later and explain what is required when packing the RSJ in.

 At this stage I would have hired a Genie lift to lift the beam.
 To save on the cost (approx £150 per day) and the hassle of clearing the floor for the lift and also considering that I would have to get the Genie lift all the way into here I decided to use the chain blocks.
 Also before I fit the acro props I need to get the beam into place above the old beam.
 Using the chains blocks I lifted the beam up and placed trestles under.
 Then i built my scaffolding tower underneath.

 It took a few hours on my own to get to this height.
-I used steel tubing to roll the beam on the planks of wood closer into place.
+I used steel tubing to roll the beam on planks of wood to get it closer into place.

-I managed to get the new beam over the old beam.
-It can easily be rolled into position now.
+I managed to get the new beam over the old beam after a good struggle.
+It can now easily be rolled into position.

 I did calculate the length of the beam correctly to get the it to turn in.
 I measured from one end to the brick therefore the plaster was chipped away to allow the turn.
 I planned to remove all the old plaster in the kitchen anyway.

 Now I would need to remove the temporary acros and reposition them on the otherside of the beam to support the timber floor joists above.